 Moss, Ball & Spanish

 Ball moss (Tillandsia recurvata) is not a moss but a bromeliad, related to pineapples and the beautiful plants we use indoors.
 It is not a parasite but instead gets its nutrients from the sun and rain.
 It only hurts trees with heavy infestations but can be controlled easily by spraying baking soda or potassium bicarbonate at ½ cup per gallon of water.
-The same uasually works on Spanish moss.
-Like mistletoe it does tend to attack trees as thier health declines and the canopy thins.
+The same usually works on Spanish moss.
+Like mistletoe it does tend to attack trees as their health declines and the canopy thins.

 QUESTION: I have been told that Spanish moss growing on a large oak tree won’t affect the tree.
 I don't believe that because my 40-foot-tall oak seems to be losing most of its leaves.
 What is happening, and how can I eliminate the moss while saving the tree?
 R.B., San Antonio

 ANSWER: At the very least, the presence of Spanish moss indicates a weakened tree.
 As the tree's foliage thins, the moss grows thicker.
 That, in turn, inhibits new growth by the tree.

 Use my Sick Tree Treatment, which begins with exposing the tree's root flare.
 Physically remove as much moss as possible and spray the tree with a commercial product such as Plant Wash (add 1/4 cup of baking soda or potassium bicarbonate per gallon of spray).